Hardik Pandya Notes × Talks × Work with me

 Over a long tenure, assertive & decisive leadership outperforms aggressive leadership – there are plenty of examples from just this past decade.

-The paradoxes of aggression
+Paradox of aggression

 Assertive leadership is trying to be wrong less often.
 So they nurture a culture of deep thinking and open debate.
 They encourage their core team to contribute to honing the idea by putting it through rigorous thinking, questioning and refining.
 They actively seek early feedback to save time, effort and resources later.
 In their quest to avoid debates and force alignment, Aggressive Leaders end up with half-baked output from a team that is dissatisfied because they didn’t feel like they were heard.